mecid/mecid.github.io/_posts/2022-06-07-what-is-new-in-swiftui-after-wwdc22.md

 ```

 #### Conclusion
-Today we have a massive update for SwiftUI.
-There are also many new small things like *Transferable* protocol allowing you to share or drag and drop items in your apps and *Grid* view, allowing you to place views in a simple grid.
+Today we had a massive update for SwiftUI.
+There are also many small new things like *Transferable* protocol allowing you to share or drag and drop items in your apps and *Grid* view, allowing you to place views in a simple grid.
 I will try to cover all the new features in the dedicated posts over the following weeks.